blab/vscode-guide/README.md

 The [Python extension] comes with a debugger to allow interactive inspection of variables when running a script.

-There is also a [Juypter extension] which can work from existing Conda environments without the need to manage a notebook server.
+There is also a [Jupyter extension] which can work from existing Conda environments without the need to manage a notebook server.

 > [!TIP]